sagar-spkt/sagar-spkt.github.io/_posts/2023-06-17-multi-armedbandit.md

-We can see that even with $\epsilon=0$(pure greedy) the agent with optimistic initial values outperforms $\epsilon$-greedy agent in the long run.
+We can see that even with $$\epsilon=0$$(pure greedy) the agent with optimistic initial values outperforms $$\epsilon$$-greedy agent in the long run.
 Initially, it underperforms as it was forced to do exploration because of the optimistic values.
 Note that there is spike at about the 10th steps.
 The optimistic greedy policy promotes exploration in the initial steps, as all value estimates are set higher than their true values.
 This can lead to a scenario where the agent randomly selects the optimal action and then quickly abandons it in favor of other actions that have not been explored yet.
 This behavior results in a noticeable spike in performance around timestep 10, as the agent is still in the early stages of exploring different actions.

 ### Experiment 5: Optimistic Pure Greedy vs Epsilon Greedy on Non-Stationary Setting